 Best practices in settlement services - Government of Canada

-This website showcases best practices in settlement services to inform organizations, governments and individuals working with newcomers about programs taking place across Canada and around the world.
-It also aims to promote innovative ways to assist immigrants in their integration into their new communities.
+A website showcasing best practices in settlement services to inform organizations, governments and individuals working with newcomers about programs taking place across Canada and around the world.

 Trauma Toolkit